 It was then that I realized that My Knight had probably already picked out a ring, and I had probably shot down a ring just like it at the mall.
 Oops.

 “I don’t want to do this,” I said.
 “If you’re going to buy me a ring, I don’t want to know.
 I want it to be a surprise.
 I don’t want to know what it looks like, or what it costs, or when you buy it.
-I want you to just suddenly get down on one knee, and there’s a ring, and I have no idea.”
+I want you to just suddenly get down on one knee, and there’s a ring, and I have no idea.
+Either that or an extra special surprise like something you might see one of these wedding proposal planners devise for lasting memories.”

 “Well, you hate everything I pick out.”
 Ooooooppppss.
 He turned to the jeweler.
 “If I’m the one buying the ring, it should be what I pick out, right?
 Shouldn’t it be what I like if I’m paying for it?”